It’s important to make Excel spreadsheets accessible to everyone, even if you're using them internally.

 Make your text legible

-Some text is easier for people to read:
+Some text is easier for people to read.
+Follow these tips to improve the readability of your digital content:

-- Use a size 12 point font or larger
+- Depending on the font you choose, use a size 12 point or larger

-- Don’t underline text unless it is a hyperlink
+- Only underline text if it's a hyperlink

-- When using a text colour other than black, test the colour contrast to make sure it is easy to read (Microsoft recommends the free app Colour Contrast Analyser)
+- When using a text colour other than black, test the colour contrast by using a tool like WebAIM’s Colour Contrast Checker to make sure people can easily see and read it

 Add alternative text to visual content